-So how do I prepare to graduate?
-There are a few top tips I recommend to succeed at study as a busy professional.
+So, how do I prepare to graduate?
+These are the five top tips I recommend to succeed at studying as a busy professional.

-- Secondly, as with our working lives, our study lives require a commitment to self-care.
-The study of neurobiology tells us that for our brains to take in and process the new information it is best to be calm and open.
-I achieve this through meditating every day, no matter how busy I get as a student / full time employee.
+- As with our working lives, our study lives require a commitment to self-care.
+The study of neurobiology tells us that for our brains to take in and process new information, it is best to be calm and open.
+I achieve this through meditating every day, no matter how busy I get as a student and full-time employee.

-- Thirdly, find your passion; find the topic within your course content that you can get lost in.
-Read articles of interest to you, follow up on the references within those articles.
+- Find your passion; find the topic within your course content that you can get lost in.
+Read articles of interest to you and follow up on the references within those articles.
 Get lost in the creativity of learning; engage in this mindful practice of hours lost to reading and scribbling notes.

-- Fourth, create a study group; this allows for conversations that will inspire you to bring your learning back to your workplace.
+- Create a study group; this allows for conversations that will inspire you to bring your learning back to your workplace.
 Conversations and knowledge sharing are an excellent way to learn; they bring theory to life.
-Together a group of practitioners can create new insights and discover new ways of practice they previously have not considered.
+Together, a group of practitioners can create new insights and discover new ways of practice they previously had not considered.

 Wish me luck!